jones58/personal-knowledge-wiki/Javascript/Javascript notes.md

 };
 ```

 this is known as an object method.
-When we call it we write `person.fullName()`.
+When we call it we write `person.fullName()`

 ## For...in loops